With competitive salaries and comprehensive benefits, HRA offers a team working environment focusing on the career growth needs of each employee.

 Required skills and abilities:

-- Strong understanding of the Section 106 process.
+- Experience with the Section 106 process.

 Equal opportunity/veterans/disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.